 Washing your face is one of the more important steps in your daily acne-fighting routine.
-Unfortunately, a lot of people with acne-prone skin end up using the wrong kind of cleanser — that leads to dried-out skin, flakiness and new breakouts.
-For people with eczema or rosacea, using the wrong kind of cleanser may even worsen the condition.
+Unfortunately, many people with acne-prone skin end up using the wrong kind of cleanser, leading to dried-out skin, flakiness, and new breakouts.
+For people with eczema or rosacea, using the wrong type of cleanser may even worsen the condition.

 Here’s a rundown of cleanser types.

 Foaming cleansers - are fun to use but unfortunately are not the best choice for people with acne.
 The chemical compounds that produce foam (aka surfactants) remove lipids from the skin’s surface and damage the skin barrier.
 Thus, foaming cleansers should ONLY be used only by people with oily skin.

 Non-Foaming cleansers are creamy and milky.
 These products usually have a neutral PH and are the best choice for people with acne-prone skin and normal to dry skin.

 Mild medicated cleansers with salicylic acid are the best choice for people with acne.
 Salicylic acid is lipophilic and can penetrate through the sebum derived lipids into pores.
 They’re the most effective cleansers to unclog pores and reduce skin inflammation.
 Cleanser with 0.5% of salicylic acid will be the optimal choice for most skin types.
 People with very oily skin or body acne can use a cleanser with 2% salicylic acids.